Ashmitha9880/AI/README.md

 # BARATHI MAAM PROGRAM

-#Write a program to implement Decision Tree classifier to find accuracy for training and test fruit data set.
+# 1)Write a program to implement Decision Tree classifier to find accuracy for training and test fruit data set.

 import pandas as pd